Overseas Nurses Registration Guidelines

 Nurses who have completed an OET examination must provide a certificate that confirms:

-at least a B grade in writing and speaking.
+at least C+ in writing

 We will only accept results from OET tests taken from and after February 2016.